 Most spats aren’t about “personality.”
 They’re about resource funnels: one food station for everyone, a single water spot, or a litter box tucked into a dead-end.
 One cat can “guard” a funnel just by sitting nearby.
 Add sudden noises (door swings, washer cycles) and the guarded cat feels cornered, the other cat bails, and your first “accident” shows up on a rug.

-2) Read the room: body-language flags to catch early
+2) Read the room: early body-language flags

 - Silent guarding: a cat parks by a doorway or box entry, body angled, eyes fixed.
 Others hesitate and detour.

 If you see one of these, change the geography before you blame the cats.
-Often, the map—not the mindset—is the problem.
+Often, the map — not the mindset — is the problem.

-3) Golden rules for mapping “zones” and resources
+4) Golden rules for mapping “zones” and resources

 - Count rule: litter boxes = cats + 1.
-Apply the same spirit to water: multiple small stations beat one “watering hole.”
+Apply the same spirit to water: multiple stations beat one “watering hole.”

 - Zone rule: spread resources across the home, not in a single room.
 Think “north/south” or “upstairs/downstairs.”